-Once you are in refuge with us you will be supported by one of specialist refuge support workers who will work with you on your long term goals whilst in refuge such as: building your confidence, finances, housing, safety and risk planning for the future, social services to name but a few.
+Once you are in refuge with us you will be supported by one of our specialist refuge support workers who will work with you on your long-term goals whilst in a refuge such as: building your confidence, finances, housing, safety and risk planning for the future, social services to name but a few.

 The video to the right is a snippet of a Stacey Dooley documentary filmed at one of our refuges a few years ago.

 Rebecca House is one of two women’s refuges we have that offers support and a warm comfortable and friendly environment where women can stay either alone, or with their children.
 Rebecca House is in a central location, near all major facilities, parks, cinema, theatre and other popular leisure interests.

 There are six individual units where each family have their own sitting room.

 All the rooms are furnished to a high standard, have their own bathroom; and three of the rooms have their own cooking facilities.
 One of the units is completely fitted out for a disabled resident, with lowered kitchen units and a walk-in shower.

 There is a communal lounge for the residents, a large general kitchen, a laundry room and a safe area for the children to play outside.
 All the rooms can accommodate single women or women with children.